RubiconDeFi/docs/src/pages/docs/protocol/rubicon-market/rubicon-market.md

 | id                     | uint256     | The id of the target order                     |
 | amount                 | uint256     | Quantity of the target order to buy            |

 This function is used to fill or "cherry pick" a specific order in the book.
 The caller will pay the taker fee.
-Alternatively, you can also use the **take()** routing function to achieve the same result and fill a specific offer.
+Alternatively, you can use the **take()** routing function to achieve the same result and fill a specific offer.

-#### buyAllAmount()
+### buyAllAmount()

 ```
      function buyAllAmount(